 In some circumstances, not all tests are appropriate – please get in touch if you’re not sure.

-XCellR8 is also the UK representative of the newly available GARDskin – a human genomic screen as an alternative to the h-CLAT method for Key Event 3.
-GARDskin is currently on the path to regulatory acceptance as an OECD Test Guideline and is the first in vitro skin sensitisation test to be validated for the prediction of potency.
+XCellR8 is also the sole global distributor for the newly available GARD®skin Animal-Product-Free – a human genomic screen as an alternative to the h-CLAT method for Key Event 3, in which animal serum has been replaced with human serum.
+GARD®skin is currently on the path to regulatory acceptance as an OECD Test Guideline and is the first in vitro skin sensitisation test to be validated for the prediction of potency.
+The Animal-Product-Free adaptation can also be used to support ‘vegan tested’ claims.

 The skin sensitisation tests are appropriate for compliance with a range of legislation including: